Monroe, Michigan: History

-The area of Frenchtown was renamed after the War of 1812 and incorporated as the village of Monroe in honor of President James Monroe.
-He visited the Michigan Territory in 1817.
+The Frenchtown community was renamed after the War of 1812 and incorporated as the village of Monroe in honor of President James Monroe, who visited the Michigan Territory in 1817.
 In the same year, the city of Monroe was named as the county seat of the newly created Monroe County.
 Monroe was re-incorporated as a city in 1837.

 Settled mostly by American migrants from New York and New England, Monroe later became associated with events in the West in the later 19th century, particularly the Indian Wars.
-It is known as the childhood home of George Armstrong Custer (1839–1876), who had a military career in which he reached the rank of major general.
+It was the childhood home of George Armstrong Custer (1839–1876), who had a military career in which he reached the rank of major general.
 His family moved here when he was young, and he lived in Monroe for much of his childhood.
 Here he later met and in 1864 married Elizabeth Bacon (1842–1933), during the Civil War.
-In the later 19th century, he led troops in the Indian Wars and died at the Battle of the Little Bighorn, in which his forces were killed by the Lakota.
-They call it the Battle of the Greasy Grass.
+In the later 19th century, he led troops in the Indian Wars and died at the Battle of the Little Bighorn, in which his forces were killed by the Lakota, who call it the Battle of the Greasy Grass.

 In 1910, President William Howard Taft and the widow Elizabeth Bacon Custer unveiled an equestrian statue of Custer, which now stands at the corner of Elm Avenue and Monroe Street.
 Custer is also honored in street names, various historic markers, buildings, schools, and the regional Custer Airport.
 City limit signs for Monroe describe the city as "the home of General Custer."

 The La-Z-Boy furniture company, which became known for its reclining easy chairs, was founded in Monroe in 1927.
-Their world headquarters are located in Monroe, south of the intersection of La-Z-Boy Blvd and Stewart Road.
-This new facility is roughly 1/2 a mile east of the original location on Telegraph Road; the old building was demolished in 2021 and the site is being redeveloped.
+Their world headquarters are located in Monroe, south of the intersection of La-Z-Boy Boulevard and Stewart Road.
+This new facility is roughly a half mile east of the original location on Telegraph Road; the old building was demolished in 2021, and the site is being redeveloped.

 In 1974, the Monroe Power Plant opened.
-It is the third largest coal fired plant in the United States, with a capacity of 3,280 megawatts.
+It is the third largest coal-fired plant in the United States, with a capacity of 3,280 megawatts.
 At 805 ft tall, the dual smokestacks are visible from more than 25 mi away and are among the tallest structures in the state.

-In December 1989, a combination of Zebra Mussels and ice clogged the sole intake pipe of the Monroe water treatment plant, forcing a two-day shutdown of the city's schools, industries, and businesses.
+In December 1989, a combination of zebra mussels and ice clogged the sole intake pipe of the Monroe water treatment plant, forcing a two-day shutdown of the city's schools, industries, and businesses.